kewuaa/radar_algorithm/README.md

 + C++ compiler support c++17

-ensure python counld be found by cmake, and `nanobind` has been installed. use `pip install nanobind` to install it.
+ensure python counld be found by cmake, and `nanobind` has been installed. use `pip install nanobind` to install it, if use virtual environment, activate it at first.

 # build